BBC says it should have pulled Bob Vylan’s Glastonbury livestream over 'antisemitic' chants

-LONDON (AP) — The BBC said Monday it should have pulled a livestream of rap duo Bob Vylan's performance at the Glastonbury Festival over "antisemitic" chants against Israeli troops.
+LONDON (AP) — The BBC said Monday it should have pulled a livestream of rap duo Bob Vylan's performance at the Glastonbury Festival, which saw the group leading crowds of music fans in chants calling for "death" to the Israeli military.

+The British broadcaster called the chants “antisemitic” and British Prime Minister Keir Starmer said there was no excuse for such “appalling hate speech.”

-The British broadcaster has come under heavy criticism for broadcasting the rap punk duo’s performance Saturday, when rapper Bobby Vylan led crowds attending the U.K.’s largest summer music festival in chants of “free, free Palestine” and “death, death to the IDF,” the Israel Defense Forces.
+The BBC has come under heavy criticism for broadcasting the rap punk duo’s performance Saturday, when rapper Bobby Vylan led crowds attending the U.K.’s largest summer music festival in chants of “free, free Palestine” and “death, death to the IDF,” the Israel Defense Forces.

 The BBC said Monday that it “respects freedom of expression but stands firmly against incitement to violence.”